 Beginning in 2007, and with collections designed every year since (see the Lookbook), the Demobaza look has evolved to become a fierce, warrior-nomad who has been through the wars…and has come out the other side, battered, tattered, but intact and ready to fight another day.

 They have shredded, distressed jumpers and ripped, layered dresses that look like they’ve weathered a holocaust.
-They have neoprene hi-top space boots for traversing the lunar landscape.
-They have delicate wrinkled mesh leggings or sturdy neoprene zipped leggings with padded moto detailing.
-They have jackets and coats, cardigans, cozy woollen wraparound scarves, holsters, sleeves… and everywhere is that ubiquitous dystopian garment, the hoodie.
+There are neoprene hi-top space boots for traversing the lunar landscape.
+There are also delicate wrinkled mesh leggings or sturdy neoprene zipped leggings with padded moto detailing.
+For the most adverse weather conditions, there are jackets and coats, cardigans, cozy woollen wraparound scarves, holsters, sleeves… and everywhere is that ubiquitous dystopian garment, the hoodie.

 Of course, with the breadth of their work, there is just as much on offer in their menswear sections as there is in the womens.
 Though I am obsessed with their dishevelled knitwear, there is also a lot of breezy layered items for the warmer weather.
 Their latest collection for SS15, Message from the Light, very much features lightweight fabrics that are perfect for spring and summer, that we in the southern hemisphere are now hitting.